nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 λ\begin{bmatrix}3&4\newline6&6\end{bmatrix}+
 λ^2\begin{bmatrix}1&0\newline0&1\end{bmatrix}
 ```
-The following code creates this NEP, which is a so called `PEP`
+The following code creates this NEP, by constructing an object called
-as an abbreviation for polynomial eigenvalue problem,
+[`PEP`](types.md#PEP-1), an abbreviation for polynomial eigenvalue problem.
-and solves it using the NEP solution method implemented in `polyeig()`:
+Here we solve it using the NEP solution method implemented in [`polyeig()`](methods.md#NonlinearEigenproblems.NEPSolver.polyeig):
 ```julia-repl
 julia> A0=[1.0 3; 5 6]; A1=[3.0 4; 6 6]; A2=[1.0 0; 0 1.0];
 julia> nep=PEP([A0,A1,A2])